GramGra07/WHS-FTC-Code_Training_Module/README.md

 [Go to top](#top)
 ## Coding <a name="code"><a/>
 The java coding language that we use is not incredibly hard to learn once you figure it all out.
+It follows all of the coding fundamentals you may already know.

 [Go to top](#top)
+# **IMPORTANT** when editing your code, only edit it in the **teamcode** section, you will have to copy and paste the files from the external samples. **DO NOT** edit the ftc robot controller sample code
 ### Getting started <a name="gs"><a/>
 - Gemeral Knowledge
   - ```;``` must be at the end of every line except if it ends in ```{``` or ```}```